phoenix-rtos/phoenix-rtos-doc/kernel/vm/page.md

     }
 ```

 The assumed page size depends on the architecture and the available memory size.
-For microcontrollers with a small
+For microcontrollers with small memory
-memory size, the page size is typically 256 bytes.
+sizes, the page size is typically 256 bytes.

 Page allocation is quite simple.
 It just retrieves the first `page_t` entry from the pool.
 In the deallocation process,
 a `page_t` is returned to the pool.
 It must be noted that the real memory allocation is performed during the memory